GLP-1 Check — India's GLP-1 Information & Self-Assessment Tool

 What is the difference between semaglutide and tirzepatide?

 Semaglutide is a GLP-1 receptor agonist only.
 Tirzepatide (Mounjaro) is a dual GIP/GLP-1 receptor agonist.
-The SURMOUNT-1 trial showed tirzepatide 15 mg produced approximately 22% mean weight loss versus semaglutide's ~15% in STEP 1.
-Tirzepatide is not yet approved in India as of early 2026.
-Head-to-head comparisons (SURMOUNT-5) suggest tirzepatide produces greater weight loss, but semaglutide has the longer safety track record and is currently the available option in India.
+The SURMOUNT-1 trial showed tirzepatide 15 mg produced approximately 22% mean weight loss versus semaglutide's 15.3% in STEP 1.
+Mounjaro is available in India from Eli Lilly, but no generic tirzepatide exists yet — tirzepatide remains under patent in India and generic launches are not expected before approximately 2036.
+Head-to-head comparisons (SURMOUNT-5) suggest tirzepatide produces greater weight loss; semaglutide has the longer safety track record and a much wider pricing range due to recent generic competition.

 Ready to check your eligibility?